mislav/poignant-guide/_posts/1900-01-02-konichiwa-ruby.md

 visions of grandeur.
 In my experience, I stop twice for each paragraph, and four times for each panel of a comic, just to envision the wealth and prosperity that this book will procure for my lifestyle.
-I fear that the writing of this book will halt altogether to make way for the armada of SUVs and luxury towne cars that are blazing away in my head.
+I fear that the writing of this book will halt altogether to make way for the armada of SUVs and luxury town cars that are blazing away in my head.

 Rather than stop my production of the (Poignant) Guide, I’ve reserved this space as a safety zone for pouring my empty and vain wishes.

-Today I was at this Italian restaraunt, Granado’s, and I was paying my bill.
+Today I was at this Italian restaurant, Granado’s, and I was paying my bill.
 Happened to notice (under glass) a bottle of balsamic vinegar going for $150.
 Fairly small.
 I could conceal it in my palm.
 Aged twenty-two years.

 I’ve spent a lot of time thinking about that bottle.
 It is often an accessory in some of these obsessive fantasies.
-In one fantasy, I walk into the restaraunt, toss a stack of greenery on the counter and earnestly say to the cashier, “Quick!
+In one fantasy, I walk into the restaurant, toss a stack of greenery on the counter and earnestly say to the cashier, “Quick!
 I have an important salad to make!”